FOUNDER NOTE

 How Squawk teaches.

-Start by hearing the full call at realistic pace before anything gets simplified.
+Start by hearing the full ATC call at realistic pace before anything gets simplified.

-Repeat the structure until the response becomes easier to hold under pressure.
+Build the response step by step until the phraseology is easier to hold under pressure.

 NEXT STEP